isabella232/ios-video-introduction/readme.md

 # Video calling with sinch
 Today we are introducing Video calling as public beta for iOS/Android and JS, as usual we have focused on how to make it a easy as possible to make a video call.
-Infact in this beta its just like make a call with sinch client.
-If you want to learn how to set up that from scratch you can look [here](https://www.sinch.com/tutorials/ios-simple-voice-app-tutorial/)
+In fact it's just like making a call with the sinch client.
+If you want to learn how to set it up from scratch you can look [here](https://www.sinch.com/tutorials/ios-simple-voice-app-tutorial/)

 ![](images/screenshot.png)